Scattering amplitudes versus potentials in nuclear effective field theory: search for a potential compromise: Acknowledgments

 \section{Acknowledgments}

 I would like to thank the organizers of the ECT* workshop ``New ideas in constraining nuclear forces'', for which the ideas of this manuscript were developed.
-I would also like to thank Andreas Ekstr\"om for (probably half-jokingly) proposing the term ``power counting bonanza'' for designating a potential that preserves power counting when expanded as an amplitude.
-This work is partly supported by the National Natural Science Foundation of China under Grants No. 11735003, the Fundamental Research Funds for the Central Universities and the Thousand Talents Plan for Young Professionals.
+I would also like to thank Andreas Ekstr\"om for indirectly inspiring the idea of power counting preservation as a counterpart of power counting breakdown.
+This work is partly supported by the National Natural Science Foundation of China under Grant No. 12435007, the Fundamental Research Funds for the Central Universities and the Thousand Talents Plan for Young Professionals.